mumu12641/strawberry/README.md

 ```
 // in strawberry, every class must start with a capital letter
 class Main {
-	a:Int = 0;	// variable of the Main class
+	a:int = 0;	// variable of the Main class

-	fun main() -> Int {
+	fun main() -> int {
-		let a:Int = 1;	// variable in main method, this 'a' will cover Main's 'a'
+		let a:int = 1;	// variable in main method, this 'a' will cover Main's 'a'
 		let b = 2;	// it is also ok not to declare the type, but it needs to be initialized
 		let c:String = "this is c";
 		let d:Bool = true;